xta0/CodeBase/typescript/Note.md

     - `unknown` is different from `any`.
 Before using the unknow var, we have to check type first
 - never type
     - For functions that throws errors

+## Tell Whether a symbol is in the type space or value space

+A symbol in typescript exits in one of two spaces

+1. Type space
+2. Value space

+## Best practice

+1. Cannot check typescript types at runtime
+    - `instanceof` doesn't work for typescript types